Scifabric/app-flickrperson/doc/index.rst

 FlickrPerson is a demo application that asks volunteers to answer a simple question: do you see a human in this photo?

 FlickrPerson grabs the latest 20 photos published in Flickr public RSS feed, and adds them as tasks into PyBossa.

-Then the photos are shown to the users and they can answer: yes, no or I don't know (sometimes is even too complicated for humans).
+Then the photos are shown to the users and they can answer: yes, no or I don't know (sometimes is even too complicated for humans), saving the answer in the DB.

 User Guide
 ==========